chris-martin/bricks/in/posts/2016-08-31-installing-nix/post.md

 export NIX_PATH="nixpkgs=$HOME/.nix-defexpr/channels/nixos-16.03"
 ```

-Remember to replace `16.03` with the actual channel you're using.
+Remember to replace `16.03` with the actual channel you’re using.

 ## 4. Add the channel

-Run the following commands in a new shell, because you'll need the `.bashrc`
+Run the following commands in a new shell, because you’ll need the `.bashrc`
 changes made by step 3:

 ```bash